hitliaomq/ELASTIC3rd/docs/examples.rst

 Assumpt that the current folder is the folder where the job has been submitted.
 When enter the current folder, the user can do the post process by `elastic3rd post` to get the SOECs and TOECs.
 For more options, please run `elastic3rd post -h`.

+For test, the user can run elastic3rd post in the `example/Si/CASTEP` folder directly.

 - Using `Elastic3rdPost.py` script

 Change some parameters (e.g. `Flag_Ord`) by the user, then run `python Elastic3rdPost.py`